Articles and Features

 Ein Hod, Israel

-Sitting on a hill overlooking the Mediterranean Sea, the historical Artists Village of Ein Hod hosts a thriving community of artists – painters, sculptors, musicians, actors, and metal, glass, and stone artists – which represents a large proportion of the 500 residents.
+Sitting on a hill overlooking the Mediterranean Sea, the historical Artists Village of Ein Hod hosts a thriving community of artists – painters, sculptors, musicians, actors, and metal, glass, and stone artists – which represent a large proportion of the 500 residents.

 Following the 1948 Arab–Israeli War and a failed attempt to create a moshav (a type of Israeli cooperative settlement), the historical village was ultimately left in ruins.